sidharkal/HackerEarth-/README.md

 Your task is to make a sophisticated NLP-based Machine Learning model that has the mentioned features as the input.
 Also, use the input to predict the base score of a certain drug in a provided case.

 Data

+You can download the Dataset by clicking [here](https://www.hackerearth.com/problem/machine-learning/effectiveness-of-std-drugs-cc3e4cc9/)